 - 1/3 cup powdered milk

 - Orange and Yellow Wilton coloring

-- In a large saucepan, combine sugar, butter and corn syrup.
+- In a medium saucepan, combine sugar, butter and corn syrup.

-- Bring to a gentle boil, constantly stirring, turn down heat and continue boiling for about 4 minutes (depending on how hard the liquid is boiling)
+- Bring to a gentle boil, constantly stirring, turn down heat and continue boiling for about 3-4 minutes.
+Mixture should read 230 degrees on a candy thermometer.

 - Remove from heat and stir in vanilla.

-- Add to liquid mixture in the pan, with a heavy wooden spoon or other sturdy spoon, stir together, this takes a lot of muscle, next time I'll do it when my husband is home to help.
+- Add to liquid mixture to the powdered sugar mixture, with a heavy wooden spoon or other sturdy spoon, stir together,

 - Divide into 3 equal parts and color with Wilton orange and yellow coloring.
 I used my hands to mix the coloring in, you can put gloves on if you want, but I didn't have any trouble washing off the coloring.